 Secretary

 The Secretary or their designee shall keep accurate records of the acts and proceedings of all meetings of the Board, or designate another person to do so at each meeting, including documenting all actions taken without a meeting, as described above.
-Such records will include the names of those in. attendance.
+Such records will include the names of those in attendance.
 The Secretary shall give all notices required by this Charter.
 The Secretary shall have general charge of Board records.

 Signatory